imteekay/machine-learning-research/books/understanding-deep-learning/README.md

   - Compute the Exponentially Weighted Averages
   - Update the parameters
 - Because it averages the oscilations, they become more smoother and then faster to learn
+- RMSprop
+  - With oscilations, what we want is to have slower learning in the vertical direction and faster learning in the horizontal direction.
+This is what RMSprop does.
+  - It is an algorithm to adjust the learning rate for each parameter